emacsway/ascetic/docs/index.rst

 About
 =====

-Ascetic based on "`Data Mapper <http://martinfowler.com/eaaCatalog/dataMapper.html>`_" and "`Table Data Gateway <http://martinfowler.com/eaaCatalog/tableDataGateway.html>`_".
+Ascetic based on "`Data Mapper <http://martinfowler.com/eaaCatalog/dataMapper.html>`_" and "`Table Data Gateway <http://martinfowler.com/eaaCatalog/tableDataGateway.html>`_" patterns.
 It also supports "`Active Record <http://www.martinfowler.com/eaaCatalog/activeRecord.html>`_" wrapper, but it's just a wrapper, - model class is free from service logic.
 Ascetic ORM follows the `KISS principle <http://en.wikipedia.org/wiki/KISS_principle>`_.
 Has automatic population of fields from database (see the example below), and minimal size.